Humanoid

 void

-An Accessory is attached to the character by searching for an Attachment in the Humanoid's parent that shares the same name as an Attachment in the accessory's Handle Part.
-If one is found, the Handle part will be connected to the parent of the Attachment using a Weld.
-This weld will be configured so the Attachments occupy the same space.
+When this method is called, an Accessory is attached to the character by searching for an Attachment in the humanoid's parent that shares the same name as an Attachment in the accessory's Handle Part.
+If one is found, the Handle part will be connected to the parent of the Attachment using a Weld, and the weld will be configured so the Attachments occupy the same space.

-Typically accessory welds are created on the server.
-Under certain circumstances, they can be created on the client.
-In these situations, client-sided calls to Humanoid.AddAccessory may not always produce the desired behavior and you can use Humanoid.BuildRigFromAttachments to force the expected weld creation.
+Typically, accessory welds are created on the server, but they can be created on the client under certain circumstances.
+In these situations, client-sided calls to AddAccessory() may not always produce the desired behavior and you can use BuildRigFromAttachments() to force the expected weld creation.

 Parameters